telerik/ajax-docs/api/server/Telerik.Web.UI/RadButton.md

 ###  EnableBrowserButtonStyle `Boolean`

-Gets or sets a bool value indicating whether the client browser's default styling will be applied to the RadButton control.
+Gets or sets a bool value indicating whether the client browser's default styling will be applied to the RadButton control.When this property is set to true, the control will look like standard HTML input of type="button" or type="submit",
-            When this property is set to true, the control will look like standard HTML input of type="button" or type="submit", with the default styles applied by the client browser.
+            with the default styles applied by the client browser.
             Use this property when ButtonType="StandardButton".

 ###  EnableEmbeddedBaseStylesheet `Boolean`